django-oscar/django-oscar-api/README.rst

 Extending and overriding
 ------------------------

-When needed, the functionality of the rest api can be overridden.
+When needed, the functionality of the REST API can be overridden.
 The entry point for customization is ``oscarapi.app:Application``.
 In your own app, you can extend this class, and override some of the urls to direct them to your own views.
 You can subclass any of the views in oscarapi,